How to Introduce Your Dog to a New Baby

 Veterinarians always recommend getting your pooch in for a checkup if their behavior changes.
 Since unusual behavior may point to something physically wrong, it’s best to find out for sure.

-Adopting a new baby is a joyous experience.
+With all of this information about how to introduce your dog to a new baby, remember that adopting a new baby is a joyous experience.
 Your life is about to change in ways you probably can’t predict.
 All of this is wonderful and amazing.
 By making sure to address your dog’s emotional needs, they can take part in the joy, too.

 Written by Heidi Keefer